rgwch/llama-summarizer/README.md

 cd llama-summarizer
 npm i
 ```
 Then download a suitable model for your type of documents.
-I'm using gemma3-27b-abliterated-dpo.i1-IQ3_XS.gguf from [Hugging Face](https://huggingface.co/) buit probably a different model will do better for your needs.
+I'm using gemma3-27b-abliterated-dpo.i1-IQ3_XS.gguf from [Hugging Face](https://huggingface.co/) but probably a different model will do better for your needs.
 Just try.
 YMMV.

 ## Configure